usnistgov/metaschema-xslt/README.md

 - Converter XSLTs for metaschema-supported data - [`src/converter-gen` folder](src/converter-gen)
 - Metaschema documentation production - [`src/document` folder](src/document).

+Recognize the scripts in any of these folders by their `.sh` file suffix.
+The scripts follow a naming convention, with an initial segment identifying the primary executable invoked by the script (usually `mvn` for Maven); a final segment `xpl` or `xsl` indicating XPoc or XSLT entries, and intermediate segments indicating what the script produces.

+For example, `mvn-xsd-schema-xsl.sh` can be run to produce an XSD schema from a metaschema, using an XSLT-based process (i.e., Saxon with an appropriate XSLT transformation), run under Maven.

+Each script also requires arguments, typically the path to the metaschema source (input) file along with a name or keyword directing where to write results.
+Invoke the script without arguments to get help on its syntax requirements.

-Scripts and stylesheets are documented in place using readmes and in line.
-Most scripts depend on Apache Maven supporting a Java runtime.
-Since XSLTs can call, import, include or read XSLTs from elsewhere in the repo, and sometimes do, keep the modules together: each folder on its own is *not* self-contained.
+Scripts and stylesheets are also documented in place using readmes and in line.
+Since XSLTs can call, import, include or read XSLTs from elsewhere in the distribution, and sometimes do, keep the modules together: each folder on its own is *not* self-contained.

-Accordingly, a good place to start for further research is the `src` directory with [its `readme.md`](src/README.md).
+A good place to start for further research is the `src` directory with [its `readme.md`](src/README.md).

 For testing, all XSpec scenarios (`*.xspec`) can be run in place to generate local test reports.

 Users are also expected to call resources in this repository from their own scripts.
-Do this either by cloning, copying and modifying scripts here; by writing your own; or by adapting code into the XML/XSLT processing framework or stack of your choice.
+Do this either by cloning, copying and modifying scripts here; by writing your own scripts or shells; or by adapting code into the XML/XSLT processing framework or stack of your choice.

-In general, at least two invocations will be offered for each process, an XProc-based invocation and a pure-XSLT-based invocation.
-Either may be useful in different scenarios.

 A convention is used indicating that an XProc (`*.xpl` file) or XSLT (`*.xsl`) intended to be invoked directly (that is, not only to be used as a module or component) is given a name entirely or partly in `ALL-CAPITALS`.
 For example, `src/schema-gen/METASCHEMA-ALL-SCHEMAS.xpl` is such an XProc pipeline (a step definition intended to be used directly).
 The XSLTs that observe this convention are, additionally, higher-order transformations by virtue of using the `transform()` function; for all other resources the convention `lower-case-hyphenated` is followed.

 ### Dependencies

+Within the Maven architecture, the software depends on two libraries:

+- [**XML Calabash**](https://xmlcalabash.com/) XProc processor, by Norman Walsh
+- **Saxon** XSLT processor from [Saxonica](https://saxonica.com/welcome/welcome.xml)

-As a freely-available XSLT 3.0 engine, the Saxon XSLT processor can be regarded as a *de facto* dependency - while this XSLT-conformant code should in principle run in any processor implementing the language.
-Saxon-HE can be bundled using Maven or another Java packaging technology.
+Note however that the underlying XSLT-conformant code should in principle run in any processor implementing the language (version 3.0).

 The [POM file](support/pom.xml) for Java/Maven configuration indicates the current tested version of Saxon.
 At time of writing, Saxon versions 10 and 11 are known to work with this codebase.
 When reporting bugs please include the version of your processor.

+Some processes are also configured to run using XProc, the XML Pipelining Language, for greater runtime efficiency and transparency (debuggability).
+XProc is supported by XML Calabash, which also includes Saxon as a dependency.

 Developers interested in demonstrating the viability of these processes in different processors and environments are eagerly invited to participate in development of this tool or related tools.

+Additional dependencies for some functionalities (XSLT libraries) are included as submodule repositories, in the [support](support) subdirectory.

 ### Git Client Setup